URiem/portfolio-project-3/README.md

 ## Introduction

 The Speed and Accuracy Typing tests is designed to give users a chance to test their abilities in terms of typing speed and accuracy.
 It also gives users the opportunity to access information on what constitues a good average score and how to improve.
+Users can create a score sheet to save their results, they can access past data and calculate averages.
+The can also delete their score sheet.
 The program is designed in Python and is run through a terminal window.

 ## Project Goals